pokeypokeypokey/RoboND-Perception-Project/README.md

 ##### Raw input cloud
 ![params][cloud_r]

-All point cloud processing happens in All feature calculations happen in `pr2_robot/scripts/object_recognition.py`.
+All point cloud processing happens in `pr2_robot/scripts/object_recognition.py`.

 #### 1. Filtering and RANSAC plane fitting.
 First the depth is downsampled (leaf size of 0.005), to reduce the processing load.
 Next two simple passthrough filters (0.6 < z < 0.8 and -0.4 < y < 0.4) are applied, to restrict the attention to just the table top and the objects on it.